fredericleveille/Simulation-Serre-Centre-Sud/README.md

 One option is to modify system language in the command console.
 Another option that seems to work is to convert the .csv file generated from excel with NotePad++.

+With working sensible and latent loads we can see an augmentation in cooling energy.
+1.4142e+11 vs 2.26811e+11 now.
+We can also see tha RH is almost always at 100% sinc we don't have any control on humidity.